 - Wave lists all the accounts that are available to connect.
-If you don’t want to connect a specific account (for example, a savings account you keep for your children), slide the switch next to this account to Off.
+If you don’t want to connect a specific account, slide the switch next to this account to Off.

-For each account you choose to connect, there are three settings:
+For each account you choose to connect, you will see two options:

-Now Wave imports the transactions you asked for, and puts them in the right place according to your instructions.
+Now Wave imports the transactions you asked for, and puts them in the place you've assigned.

 Importing account data into Wave

-If your bank isn’t one we can connect to, if you have older transactions you'd like to see in Wave, or if you prefer not to connect, you have two options: you can upload your statements into Wave, or enter the transactions manually.
+If your bank isn’t one Wave can connect to, if you have older transactions (more than 30 to 60 days old) you'd like to see in Wave, or if you prefer not to connect, you have two options: you can upload your statements into Wave (this is still really quick!), or enter the transactions manually.